Average Maternity Leave: Everything You Need to Know

 Your state's Department of Labor has current listings of disability insurance, unemployment insurance, and family leave provisions that you can take advantage of during your leave.
 You can also check the internet for local disability insurance policies.

-How Does Short-term Disability Work?
+How Does Short-Term Disability Work?

-Short-term disability insurance is coverage that replaces your pay, or part of it, during the time you miss work from illness, injury, or childbirth.
+Short-term disability (STD) insurance is coverage that replaces your pay, or part of it, during the time you miss work due to illness, injury, or childbirth.
 If your state offers STD, you might have to pay a small amount every time you get paid to cover your portion.
 If your company or union offers STD, or if the coverage is insufficient, you can buy an individual policy or extra coverage through an insurance agent for a monthly or quarterly premium.